 - Serve food they can play with (assembling, slicing, spreading, dipping, etc.)

-- Let older kids make and style food (plating) – This is the kid that will jump on board with a cooking class whole-heartedly.
+- Let older kids make and style food (plating) – This is the kid that will jump on board with an online cooking class whole-heartedly.

 These are just a few ways to help feed your happy, animated, curious child.

 An Active Eater is loud, speedy, and likes to take on challenges.
 That includes eating.
 They may pile their plates so full of food that they can’t actually eat it all.
 But they’ll try!
 Then after dinner, they might sneak into the kitchen for dessert.

 Some of the key characteristics of an Active Eater are:

 - Very loud

 - Eats quickly, with large bites and little chewing